c2FmZQ/tlsproxy/README.md

 # TLS Termination Proxy

-This repo contains a simple lightweight [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses letsencrypt to provide TLS encryption for any number of TCP servers and server names concurrently on the same port.
+This repo contains a simple lightweight [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses letsencrypt to provide TLS encryption for any number of TCP or HTTP servers and server names concurrently on the same port.

 Its functionality is similar to an [stunnel](https://www.stunnel.org/) server, but without the need to configure and run [certbot](https://certbot.eff.org/) separately.
-It is intended to work smoothly with [c2fmzq-server](https://github.com/c2FmZQ/c2FmZQ), and should also work with any TCP server.
+It is intended to work smoothly with [c2fmzq-server](https://github.com/c2FmZQ/c2FmZQ), and should also work with most other servers.

 Overview of features:

-* Use [Let's Encrypt](https://letsencrypt.org/) automatically to get TLS certificates (http-01 & tls-alpn-01).
+* [x] Use [Let's Encrypt](https://letsencrypt.org/) automatically to get TLS certificates (http-01 & tls-alpn-01 challenges).
-* Terminate TLS connections, and forward the data to any TCP server in plaintext.
+* [x] Terminate TLS connections, and forward the data to any TCP server in plaintext.
-* Terminate TLS connections, and forward the data to any TLS server.
+* [x] Terminate TLS connections, and forward the data to any TLS server.
 The data is encrypted in transit, but the proxy sees the plaintext.
-* Terminate _TCP_ connections, and forward the TLS connection to any TLS server (passthrough).
+* [x] Terminate _TCP_ connections, and forward the TLS connection to any TLS server (passthrough).
 The proxy doesn't see the plaintext.
+* [x] Terminate HTTPS connections, and forward the requests to HTTP or HTTPS servers (http/1 only, not recommended with c2fmzq-server).
-* TLS client authentication & authorization (when the proxy terminates the TLS connections).
+* [x] TLS client authentication & authorization (when the proxy terminates the TLS connections).
-* Access control by IP address.
+* [x] Access control by IP address.
-* Routing based on Server Name Indication (SNI), with optional default route when SNI isn't used.
+* [x] Routing based on Server Name Indication (SNI), with optional default route when SNI isn't used.
-* Simple round-robin load balancing between servers.
+* [x] Simple round-robin load balancing between servers.
-* Support for HTTP/2 and any ALPN protocol.
+* [x] Support any ALPN protocol in TLS, TLSPASSTHROUGH, or PLAINTEXT mode.
-* Use the same TCP address (IPAddr:port) for any number of server names, e.g. xxx.xxx.xxx.xxx:443.
+* [x] Use the same TCP address (IPAddr:port) for any number of server names, e.g. xxx.xxx.xxx.xxx:443.

 Example config: